 What is AWS DevOps?

-To get a better grasp of what is DevOps, let’s take a look at some ‘cultural’ underpinnings fostering the creation of this new IT movement, profession, and practice.
+To get a better grasp of what is AWS DevOps, let’s take a look what is a pure DevOps itself.
+Let’s have a look at some ‘cultural’ underpinnings fostering the creation of this new IT movement, profession, and practice.

 In the IT industry, everything starts with an idea for a solution.
 The goal of any IT project is to either improve or introduce a new function that generates value both for the end-users and the product owner (entrepreneur).